triciahly/MSc-Data-Science-ERP-2024-25/README.md

 # Usage
 1. **Data Preprocessing and Exploratory Data Analysis (EDA)**
-   - Run the Data_Preprocessing_&_EDA.ipynb file to generate cleaned datasets and exploratory plots.
+   - Run the *Data_Preprocessing_&_EDA.ipynb* file to generate cleaned datasets and exploratory plots.

 2. **Benchmark Models & TSFMs**
-   - Run the relevant models for forecasting daily excess returns and portfolio construction
+   - Run the relevant *.ipynb* files for each model to perform forecasting of daily excess returns and portfolio construction.

       - ⚠️ Note for ALL models: If the .ipynb files do not execute properly in your local environment or Python IDE (e.g., VS Code, PyCharm), this may be due to personal system or environment settings on your device.
 In such cases, you can run the .ipynb files directly in Google Colab or Jupyter Notebook.